rosyberti/website/python-visualization/scatterplot.md

 ```

 The problem with this method is that it would not scale to very large data sets.
-For example, if there
+For example, if there were 100 categories instead of 3 categories, you would have to manually write out 3 `if` statements.

 The second way to do this would be to nest this within another loop that counts the number of unique elements in `species` and creates the right number of `if` statements in response.
 This is a more sophisticated technique that is beyond the scope of this course.